stirlab/freeswitch-kickstart/INSTALL.md

  * The Salt bootstrapping process can take quite awhile, so be patient.
  * If some of the Salt configuration steps fail, it's most often some kind of transient error (network or server glitch or outage) -- usually running <code>salt-call state.highstate</code> again will rectify the errors.
+ * The project intends to support only the latest development branch installation by default, older branches may also install, but will not be actively maintained.
  * None of the bootstrapping scripts will work on Windows.